-2 [Comment to Article 2.1.1: An anti-doping rule violation is committed under this Article without regard to an Athlete's Fault.
+2 [Comment to Article 2.1.1: An anti-doping rule violation is committed under this Article without regard to a Rower's Fault.
 This rule has been referred to in various CAS decisions as "Strict Liability".
-An Athlete's Fault is taken into consideration in determining the Consequences of this anti-doping rule violation under Article 10.
+A Rower's Fault is taken into consideration in determining the Consequences of this anti-doping rule violation under Article 10.
 This principle has consistently been upheld by CAS.]

-3 [Comment to Article 2.1.2: The Anti-Doping Organization with Results Management responsibility may, at its discretion, choose to have the B Sample analysed even if the Athlete does not request the analysis of the B Sample.]
+3 [Comment to Article 2.1.2: The Anti-Doping Organisation with Results Management responsibility may, at its discretion, choose to have the B Sample analysed even if the Rower does not request the analysis of the B Sample.]